pol-dev-shinroo/node-tutorial/README.md

 ## Modules

-In CommonJS, Every file is a module by default when console logging module ex. console.log(module) => using global variable you can access module tree (object)
+In CommonJS, Every file is a module by default.
+When console logging module (ex. console.log(module) => using global variable), you can access module tree (object)

 ![image](https://user-images.githubusercontent.com/102004753/206481227-a95a307e-55f6-4ef7-9809-a84590c37948.png)